Skip to main content

 1. Inspect Your Service Mast & Weatherhead

-The pipe connecting your meter to the utility lines (the “weatherhead”) is your responsibility, not FPL’s.
+The structural pipe (weatherhead) connecting the meter to the utility lines is the responsibility of the property owner.

-• Look for rust, cracks, or loose straps.
+• Conduct a visual check for rust, cracks, or loose mounting straps.

 3. Secure Outdoor Electrical Equipment